C. J. Wilson: Texas Rangers

 After starting the 2001 season in Pulaski of the Appalachian League he was promoted to Class A with the Savannah Sand Gnats.
 He moved through High-A Charlotte (Florida State League) and into Double-A Tulsa (Texas League) by late 2002.

 For 2003, Wilson returned to Double-A with Frisco RoughRiders of the Texas League, earning Pitcher of the Week honors in May.
 His up and down season was cut short due to injury which resulted in season-ending Tommy John surgery on August 12.

 After missing all of 2004 due to the elbow injury, Wilson was able to return to Double-A in 2005 before being called up to the majors later that season.
 He posted a 1–7 record and 6.94 ERA in 24 games during his rookie campaign with the Rangers.
 Later in the season, Texas placed him in the bullpen full-time where he went 1–2 with a 2.73 ERA in 18 relief appearances.

-He started the 2006 season on the 15-day disabled list with a strained hamstring before returning to the team going 1–2 with a 5.16 ERA with the Rangers before getting optioned to Triple-A on June 1.
+Wilson started the 2006 season on the 15-day disabled list with a strained hamstring before returning to the team going 1–2 with a 5.16 ERA with the Rangers before getting optioned to Triple-A on June 1.
 While in the minors, he went 1–0 with a 2.45 ERA with two saves, and in 11 innings, he struck out 17 and walked five in nine appearances.
 After being recalled July 18, Wilson ended the season strong, posting second half numbers of a 3.29 ERA in 24 2/3 innings and 27 appearances and ending the season as the team's top left-handed setup man, posting a 2–4 record and 4.06 ERA overall for Texas.
 He proved especially tough against lefties, with an ERA of 1.77 with 19 strikeouts in 20 1/3 innings.